Personalised Student Pathways

 Vertically Integrated Projects

-As part of the personalised student pathway an exciting new type of module called ‘Vertically Integrated Projects’ or VIPs has been created.
-Through VIPs, students work in teams with faculty on multidisciplinary, longitudinal research projects to address grand challenges.
 Students earn credits and can participate in multiple semesters, with returning students taking on additional leadership/project responsibilities.
 "Vertically Integrated" refers to VIP team compositions, which can include undergraduate, postgraduate (taught) and research students in addition to University staff.
-University of Galway is become a member of the VIP Consortium led by Georgia Institute of Technology.
+In 2022, University of Galway became a member of the VIP Consortium led by Georgia Institute of Technology.